 Reception, Year 1, Year 2 and Year 3:

-In early years up to year 2 maths is taught using a maths mastery approach.
+In Reception, Year 1, Year 2 and Year 3, Maths is taught using a ‘Maths Mastery’ approach.
 The children are taught using a six part lesson focusing heavily on their mathematical vocabulary.
-Mathematics mastery is an approach to mathematics education which is based on mastery learning in which most children are expected to achieve a high level of competence before progressing.
-Children are taught using concrete manipulatives and varied pictorial images to embed their mathematical understanding before being given the opportunity to apply their knowledge to deep and meaningful problems.
+‘Mathematics Mastery’ is an approach to mathematics education which is based on mastery learning in which children are expected to achieve a high level of competence before progressing.
+Children are taught using concrete manipulatives and varied pictorial images, to embed their mathematical understanding before being given the opportunity to apply their knowledge to deep and meaningful problems.

-Since using the mathematics mastery approach our staff say,
+Since using the ‘Mathematics Mastery’ approach our staff say:

 “I have seen an incredible difference in the mathematical language and vocabulary the children are using.”

-Maths lessons are interactive, fast-paced and fun with the aim to have all pupils fully engaged.
+“Maths lessons are interactive, fast-paced and fun with the aim to have all pupils fully engaged.”

-In years 3 to 6 children also follow a fast-paced 6 part lesson focusing heavily on mathematical vocabulary.
+In years 4 to 6 children also follow a fast-paced 6 part lesson focusing heavily on mathematical vocabulary.
 White Rose maths resources are used across the school and used to supplement a concrete, pictorial, abstract approach whereby the children are encouraged to use various models and resources to fully support and embed their understanding before applying to a range of varied fluency questions as well as rich problems and reasoning.